 Getting the EU Withdrawal Bill through the Commons has been a challenge for the Government, which was forced to make a number of concessions and lost a vote on an amendment to give Parliament a vote on the final Brexit deal.
 On 17 January the Bill will complete its Commons stages and be sent to the House of Lords.

-The Institute for Government invites you to a discussion on the prospects for the EU Withdrawal Bill in the House of Lords.
-The discussion will focus on how Government will approach this next stage and which elements of the Bill are likely to be most contentious.
+The Institute for Government held a discussion on the prospects for the EU Withdrawal Bill in the House of Lords.
+The discussion focussed on how Government will approach this next stage and which elements of the Bill are likely to be most contentious.